Skip to content

 Mark A. Roth, EdD, EdS, MBA

-Mark is the Associate Director of Business Development at CURF and serves as an I-Corps Liaison for the Southeast Hub.
+Mark is a Senior Business Development Associate at CURF and serves as an I-Corps Liaison for the Southeast Hub.
 As a United States Army veteran, Mark has a long career in both entrepreneurship and higher education.
 He has started or been a principal member of fourteen businesses and has raised over $1B to support those enterprises, three of which he has taken to public markets.
 Mark works closely with faculty across the university, and more specifically, within the College of Engineering, Computer, and Applied Sciences (CECAS) and College of Business.

 meet the expert